Join Beams for Dovetail

 The extent of the strength increase between these is arguable, because none of the welds above will approach the strength of a continuous beam.

-I believe the video gives us a good argument about why it does not matter on how we join beams, but I believe the missing factor is the practical.
-From experience, I know that the angled welding is stronger than anything straight (across the high stressed surfaces when the beam is in bending).
-I also know that the way to success to join beams is additional material at those surfaces, minimizing weld on the high stress surfaces.
+I believe the video gives us a good argument about why it does not matter how we join beams, but the missing factor is practical.
+From experience, I know angled welding is stronger than anything straight across a high stress surface.
+I also know the path to success when joining beams is additional material at those surfaces to minimize stress at the welds.
+We will see that later.

 Theoretical Engineering / Practical Engineering

 There are 2 really important engineering approaches.
-First, the theoretical engineering.
-(That is all the math and theory.)
+First, theoretical engineering (all the math and theory).
 Second, practical engineering.
-These are both important, but they are not independent.
+Both approaches are important, and they are not independent.

 Theoretical engineering without the practical only works in school.
 Products do not make it in the market if the design is strictly theoretical.

-Practical engineering is a little harder to describe, so we wrote a full article, not only about the practical side of engineering, but about using experience to apply it.
+Practical engineering is harder to describe, so we wrote a full article, about the practical side of engineering, and using experience to apply it.
 Please read that, because it also has examples in trailer engineering and bicycle design.

-Looking around, it is pretty easy to see stuff that people say is "Over Engineered", and I would say some ways trailer designers who join beams often fit that paradigm.
-Truly, we can go overboard on the practical by ignoring the theoretical, but that misses the optimization we hope to find as we look for the best ways to extend a beam.
+Looking around, it is pretty easy to see stuff that people say is "Over Engineered", and many trailer designers who join beams fit that paradigm.
+Truly, we can go overboard on the practical side by ignoring the theoretical, but that misses the optimization we hope to find as we look for the best ways to extend a beam.
+The best approach is to use both.

 Think about it.
-Fractures are not usually in the weld, instead, near the weld where the heat affected metal is not supported with the added mass of the weld.
-To know this, and to design for it is the practical engineering.
+Fractures are usually near a weld where the heat affected metal is not supported by the added weld mass.
+To know this and design for it is practical engineering.
+To know the beam to start with is theoretical engineering.

 Practical Compensation for a Theoretical Problem